Single View Refractive Index Tomography with Neural Fields: Forward: Image Formation Model

-\subsubsection{Sensor and Light Emission Integration}
+\subsection{Sensor and Light Emission Integration}

 The sensor is modeled as a single-wavelength pinhole camera positioned outside of the scene.
 The intensity image $I$ of a given scene is represented as a discrete function indexed by pixel coordinates $i,j$.
-The specific intensity of a pixel $I(i,j)$ is given by integration of light emission coefficients over a ray path solution $\Gamma_{i,j}$, to Eq. \eqref{eq:raytrace}.
+The specific intensity of a pixel $I(i,j)$ is given by integration of light emission over a ray path solution $\Gamma_{i,j}$, to Eq. \eqref{eq:raytrace}.
 The initial conditions $\Gamma_{i,j}(0)$ are defined by the position and direction of a ray traveling backwards from the sensor through the pixel center.

-Within the scene, light emission $e(\mathbf{x})$ is represented as a continuous scalar function of a 3D coordinate $\mathbf{x}=(x,y,z)$.
-Throughout our experiments, we assume knowledge of the emission field underlying a scene, and use this information to supervise the inversion.
-While this may sound like a limiting assumption, it is commonly used for refractive modeling problems in the forms of calibration images in Background-Oriented Schlieren \cite{atcheson2008time} or galaxy catalogs in dark matter mapping \cite{hoekstra2008weak}.
-Given the ray path $\Gamma_{i,j}$ starting at the pixel in location $(i,j)$, the specific intensity $I(i,j)$ is found by integrating emission coefficients along the path according to the Radiative Transfer Equation \cite{rybicki1991radiative, chandrasekhar2013radiative}:
+Within the scene, light emission $e(\mathbf{x})$ is represented as a continuous scalar function of a 3D coordinate $\mathbf{x}=(x,y,z)$, and is assumed to be known.
+This assumption is commonly used for refractive modeling problems in the forms of calibration images in BoS imaging \cite{atcheson2008time} or galaxy catalogs in dark matter mapping \cite{hoekstra2008weak}.
+Given the ray path $\Gamma_{i,j}$ starting at the pixel in location $(i,j)$, we model the specific intensity $I(i,j)$ by taking the line integral of emission coefficients $e$ along the path $\Gamma_{i,j}$:

-It is important to note that for most applications of refractive tomography, the accurate calculation of a pixel intensity requires the integrand of \eqref{eq:emission} to be divided by a factor of $\eta^2$ according to the Refractive Radiative Transfer Equation (RRTE) \cite{ament2014refractive}.
-However, in the regime of gravitational lensing, where we approximate the effects of general relativity on rays of light as refraction, this adjustment is not needed.
-Additional discussion of the RRTE can be found in the supplement.

-In certain cases of interest, such as in astronomical imaging, light sources have a negligible extent compared to the scale of the domain.
-These sources would require an extremely fine solver resolution to accurately integrate in 3D, which becomes computationally infeasible.
-In these cases it is more convenient to approximate equation \eqref{eq:emission} as a discrete sum over 2D source planes.
-Let ray path $\Gamma_{i,j}$ intersect light source planes $\{P_1, P_2, \dots P_n\}$ at points $\{\mathbf{x}_1, \mathbf{x}_2, \dots \mathbf{x}_n\}$.
-Then the image intensity can be rewritten as: